Skip to main content

 Frequently Asked Questions

-Why do some countries still use long tons when the metric system is international standard?
+Why do some countries use long tons instead of tons?

 Conversion Tips & Tricks